PeterCamilleri/mysh/README.md

     $name

-To display all variable names/values use:
+To display all variable names/values use just enter a single $ sign.

-    $

 As an escapement, the string $$ maps to a single $.